JeremiJL/BYT/documentation/product_requirements.md

 ### How does a _moderator_ interact with the platform

-On Emptio we can distinguish two types of moderators:
-- _regular moderator_
-- _advertising support_

-Moderators fulfill a single, purpose on the platform — to block any content or entities that violate the platform's guidelines.
+Moderators fulfill two important purposes on the platform :
+- blocking any content or entities that violate the platform's guidelines or lifting previously imposed blocks if threat is gone.
+- taking over the user's account and acting on his/her behalf.

 The subject of a block can be any of the following:
 - user
 - product
 - campaign

-Additionally, _advertising support_ moderator has rights to edit campaign parameters of any advertiser on the platform.
-This gives them the possibility to act as intermediate between big brands and platform technicalities.
+To take over of user's account _moderator_ has to log in as that user from dedicated panel.
+This functionality allows _moderators_ to act, for example, as 'advertising supports' giving them rights to edit campaign parameters of any advertiser on the platform.
+Such 'advertising support' can act as an intermediate between big brands and platform technicalities.

-### To do:
+After logging in, the _moderator_ is greeted with a _moderator panel_.
+The _moderator_ panel is a welcome screen with a top bar showing the following options:
+- browse entities
+- profile

+The browse entities page is a search bar, under which all search results are listed in the form of rows for the last query.
+The search engines match platform entities (users,products and campaigns) in a full-text search manner.

+Query result is represented by a row having three columns :
-- TTL of Shopper's Cart.
+- unique id of an entity
+- string that matched the query
-- Explicit quantity of products on the platform.
+- type of the entity (user/product/campaign)

-- Moderator description and Class Diagram has to be updated to match Use Case logic of loging in
-- Paying for campaigns has to be reflected on use case.
+After clicking the search result, the _moderator_ is redirected to a _description page_ of the entity, where all information and parameters of an entity are listed.
+Additionally, the page offers to do any of the following :
+- block entity
+- lift block
+- remove from platform
+- login to the platform as chosen user (available only if entity is of user type)

+Each option is visualized as an individual button bellow entity's description.